2006 Fox journalists kidnapping: Hostages' families

-During the ordeal, Wiig's ex-wife, Anita McNaught, told New Zealand radio from Gaza City that she had only heard "rumours, sons of rumours…none of which we give much credence to" and that kidnappings in the region were "local entrepreneurial banditry".
+During the ordeal, Wiig's then wife, Anita McNaught, told New Zealand radio from Gaza City that she had only heard "rumours, sons of rumours...none of which we give much credence to" and that kidnappings in the region were "local entrepreneurial banditry".
 McNaught had said that although it was unusual for so much time to pass without news, "every kidnapping is different.
 There is no handbook for how you do them."
 She expressed hope for a breakthrough in the case in the following days and met with several senior officials.
 McNaught had said that it was unlikely they would leave the area soon after Wiig was released.

 On August 17 the United States State Department condemned the kidnappings and called for the journalists to be freed immediately.
 Clark phoned Wiig's family and offered her support and left a message with McNaught.
 Wiig's family had said they were "deeply grateful for the care that is being extended to us and for the prime minister's direct call to us."

 Harmeet Sooden

-Harmeet Singh Sooden, an Auckland University student who was held captive in Iraq for four months by the Swords of Righteousness Brigade, appealed to the kidnappers in a press statement on August 17:
+Harmeet Singh Sooden, an Auckland University student who was held captive in Iraq for four months by the Swords of Righteousness Brigade, appealed to the kidnappers in a press statement on August 17, 2006:

 During our captivity in Iraq, virtually all of Palestine called for our release.
 Today, I implore those holding Olaf Wiig and Steve Centanni to free them immediately and unharmed.
 It is essential that we, the public, understand the greater context within which the kidnapping has taken place.
 Thousands of Palestinians, including hundreds of women and children, have been kidnapped by Israeli forces as part of a campaign to murder a nation under the aegis of the United States.
 I also call upon the media to fulfil its obligations and report the reality of the Israel-Palestine conflict, and desist from counter-productive speculation and commoditizing private trauma.
 I wish the negotiating team, which includes New Zealand diplomats, success.